-Tighten the abutment
+•• Tighten the abutment

-• Tighten the abutment screw to 25 Ncm using the multi wrench ("IN" facing upwards) with machine Unigrip screwdriver (Fig. 5).
+• Tighten the abutment screw to 25 Ncm using the multi wrench ("IN" facing upwards) with machine screwdriver Unigrip 25mm (Fig. 4).

-Replacing the abutment
+•• Replacing the abutment

-- If healing is complete at the time of removal, the patient's tissue will have integrated with the abutment.
-To help break this integration, gently pull away the tissue from the abutment.
-In most cases, this is a painless and uneventful procedure that can be performed in an out-patient clinic room without the need for anaesthesia. - In case of tissue overgrowth, either topical anaesthetic cream or local anaesthesia may be appropriate.
-If needed, use a biopsy punch Ø 5 mm to punch a hole in the skin. - Loosen the abutment screw using the multi wrench ("OUT" facing upwards) with the machine Unigrip screwdriver.
-Remove the abutment from the implant.
-If the abutment is difficult to remove, gently rock the counter torque wrench side to side to loosen the abutment. - Clean the skin thoroughly.
+- Loosen the abutment screw using the multi wrench ("OUT" facing upwards) with the 25mm machine screwdriver Unigrip.
+If the abutment is difficult to remove from the implant, gently rock the counter torque wrench side to side to loosen the abutment.
+You may have to excise the soft tissue from the abutment. - Clean the skin thoroughly.
 If needed, allow the area to heal before placing a new abutment.
-A cover screw can be used to cover the implant during healing.
-If the wound has healed, use a biopsy punch Ø 5 mm to create a fresh wound in the skin. - Pick up the new abutment with the counter torque wrench (Fig. 4) and place it into the implant (Fig. 4). - Ensure the tri-lobe connection is locked together and then gently pre-tighten the abutment screw with the Unigrip screwdriver. - Finalize the tightening of the abutment screw to 25 Ncm using the multi wrench ("IN" facing upwards) with machine Unigrip screwdriver (Fig. 5).
+A cover screw can be used to cover the implant during healing. - A fresh wound may be created with a small incision.
+A biopsy punch Ø 5mm may also be used. - Pick up the new abutment with the counter torque wrench (Fig. 3) and place it into the implant (Fig. 3). - Ensure the tri-lobe connection is locked together and then gently pre-tighten the abutment screw with the 95mm Unigrip screwdriver. - Finalize the tightening of the abutment screw to 25 Ncm using the multi wrench ("IN" facing upwards) with 25mm machine screwdriver Unigrip (Fig. 4). - Ensure that the approximated skin edges evert around the abutment, and are not inverted.

-The DermaLock Abutments are only compatible with BI300 Implants (Fig. 6).
+The DermaLock Abutments are only compatible with BI300 Implants (Fig. 5).